-Limiting neurosurgery residents' work hours hasn't decreased complication ratesNovember 19th, 2012 in Neuroscience /
+Limiting neurosurgery residents' work hours hasn't decreased complication ratesNovember 19, 2012 in Medicine & Health / Neuroscience

 Limits on duty hours for residents in training haven't increased the safety of one common brain operation, concludes a study in the November issue of Neurosurgery.